Mitsubishi UFJ suspends two London traders on Libor probe

 BTMU, a core commercial banking unit of Mitsubishi UFJ, Japan's largest lender, said the suspension was not related to work done for the Japanese bank.

-Both of the traders worked at Dutch lender Rabobank before joining Bank of Tokyo-Mitsubishi UFJ, said a source, who was not authorised to discuss the matter publicly.
+Both of the traders worked at Dutch lender Rabobank before joining Bank of Tokyo-Mitsubishi UFJ, said a source, who was not authorized to discuss the matter publicly.

 "BTMU is fully cooperating with authorities' Libor investigation.
 The stay-home instruction on the two has nothing to do with their work at BTMU," a bank spokesman in Tokyo said.
 He declined to comment further.